AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 ### Fabrication Manual

 #### Materials required
-1. PVC pipe of approximately 0.5 m length and 1 in. diameter, whose ends are labeled with opposing colors of tape, as shown in Figure 6.
+1. PVC pipe of approximately 0.5 m length and 1 in. diameter, whose ends are labeled with opposing colors of tape, as Figure 6 shows.
 This is described further in the Measuring Pipe Dimensions section of the Manual.
 2. A fine wire mesh
 3. Approximately 70 mL of silica sand, measured with a graduated cylinder.
 4. Circular hose clamps